-The cross docking wave reshaped how companies in countless industries manage their supply chains—and now it’s sweeping into the challenging temperature-controlled space in force.
+The cross docking facility wave reshaped how companies in frozen and refrigerated food industries manage their supply chains—and now it’s sweeping into the challenging temperature-controlled logistics and supply chain management space in force.

-With ELD’s in place, a tight truck market and rising transportation costs, smart companies everywhere are looking at ways to make their loads more attractive to carriers while maintaining service levels and costs.
-As consolidating outbound LTL orders into truckloads and managing truckloads with stop-offs becomes increasingly complex, more and more companies are looking for strong regional providers that can provide a local temperature-controlled LTL trucking solution.
+With electronic logging devices in place, a tight truck market, and rising transportation costs, smart companies everywhere are looking at ways to make their loads more attractive to carriers while maintaining service levels and costs.
+As consolidating outbound less than truckload shipping orders into truckloads and managing truckloads with stop-offs becomes increasingly complex, more and more companies are looking for strong regional providers that can provide a local temperature-controlled LTL trucking solution.

-As a result, the demand for cross docking companies who specialize in frozen, refrigerated and other temperature-controlled cargoes is surging.
+As a result, the demand for cross docking 3PL companies that specialize in frozen, refrigerated, and other temperature-controlled cargoes is surging.
 If your company is considering a temperature-controlled cross dock program, use these tips for success:

 The bottom line is that if you do not have the volume to send full truckloads to the cross dock, you probably can’t justify the price.
 That’s because when you look at the delivered price, you must consider the inbound freight costs.
 It’s essential to spread out that cost among as many cases, pallets or pounds-shipped to minimize the costs.
 So what can you do if you can’t send full trailer loads into the cross dock?
 One workaround is to look into your networks to see if you can piggyback with any other freight destined to the same area as a stop-off or final destination.

-The time-sensitivity of temperature-controlled loads dials up the intensity of your location decision.
-Set up in a spot that limits the total number of miles consumed to final destination because backtracking only adds costs to the equation.
-The ideal cross dock should be en route to your end point.
+The time sensitivity of temperature-controlled loads dials up the intensity of your location decision.
+Set up in a spot that limits the total number of miles consumed to the final destination because backtracking only adds costs to the equation.
+The ideal cross dock warehouse should be en route to your endpoint.

-A temperature-controlled storage facility is key for maintaining product integrity.
+3. A cold storage warehouse facility is key for maintaining product integrity.

-Make sure your cross dock partner is specifically set up to receive temperature-controlled loads and to keep them cool, safe and in good condition.
-Many trucking companies claim to have temperature-controlled storage space, however, the space may simply be ambient storage or spare reefer trailers.
-These two options increase your risks of breakdown, spoilage and theft.
-Temperature-controlled warehouse space is much more reliable, safer and food safety-focused.
+Make sure your cross dock partner is specifically set up to receive temperature-controlled loads and to keep them cool, safe, and in good condition.
+Many trucking companies claim to have temperature-controlled storage space, however, space may simply be ambient storage or spare reefer trailers.
+These two options increase your risks of breakdown, spoilage, and theft.
+Temperature-controlled cold chain warehouse space is much more reliable, safer, and food safety-focused.
 Before choosing a cross dock partner, consider visiting the location and conducting a food safety audit to ensure your products will be safe under their care.

-Temperature-controlled loads require care and experienced handling at every point in the cold chain.
+Temperature controlled loads require care and experienced handling at every point in the cold chain.
 The better your services are integrated, the better your chances of keeping products at a constant temperature.
-Consider reducing your number of service providers by working with cross dock partners who offer value-added services like kitting, repacking and direct-to-consumer fulfillment.
+Consider reducing your number of service providers by working with cross docking facility that offers cold chain solutions like kitting, repacking and direct-to-consumer eCommerce fulfillment.

 Make food safety part of your decision, too.
 With the ever-present effects of FSMA and consumers’ growing demands for transparency, it pays to know your cross dock partner meets standards for handling perishable foods.
-Ensure the temperature-controlled facility you choose complies with USDA regulations.
-Better yet, choose one that’s GFSI certified for storage and distribution by the British Retail Consortium (BRC).
+Ensure the cold storage warehouse and cross dock facility you choose complies with USDA regulations.
+Better yet, choose one that’s GFSI certified for storage and distribution by the British Retail Consortium Global Standard (BRCGS).